 At IntelliSoft, we have been developing web applications since 2007.
-Since then, we’ve delivered web projects for Healthcare and E-Legal industries that require extra attention to data security and privacy.
+Since then, we’ve delivered web projects for Healthcare and E-Legal industries that require extra attention to data security and web applications vulnerabilities.
 We prevented numerous hacker attacks on our clients’ web apps.

-In this article, you’ll learn about the main types of vulnerabilities of web applications and how to prevent them.
+In this article, you’ll learn about the main types of vulnerabilities of web applications and how to prevent web applications’ security risks.
 We’ll also list tips on ensuring security in web applications and best practices on how to help your development team cope with security issues.

 Why do we care?
-Because we noticed that clients consider high performance and scalability as supreme web app characteristics while neglecting security.
+Because we noticed that clients consider high performance and scalability as supreme web app characteristics while neglecting security and vulnerabilities in web applications.
 Thus, cyber security is equally crucial, especially considering the ever-changing threat landscape.

 Table of Contents

 Vulnerability is a weak point of a system that hackers can leverage to compromise one’s business.
 As you might know, web applications communicate with multiple users and different networks and leverage some external resources (APIs and SDKs) for some functionality.
 For that reason, security vulnerabilities in web applications may include weaknesses in the app codebase and threads from third-party software.

 We’ve researched an in-depth Application Security Report conducted by Fortra, a cybersecurity agency, to showcase current cybersecurity trends and threads.
 Guys from Fortra surveyed cybersecurity professionals from different organizations and industries to learn about current trends, solutions, and challenges that exist in the cybersecurity field.

 Here is a short overview: